Archive old data

 Minimize partition count Limit the number of partitions to balance manageability and performance.

-Automate partition maintenance Schedule partition splitting and archiving using SQL Server Agent.
+Automate partition maintenance Schedule partition splitting and archiving with SQL Server Agent.

-Monitor partition performance Use Query Profiler to ensure optimized query performance.
+Monitor partition performance Use Query Profiler to analyze query performance.

 Document partition strategy Use the Documentation feature in dbForge Studio to record partition functions, schemes, and schedules.

-Update statistics regularly Run UPDATE STATISTICS after making changes to partitions to maintain query performance.
+Update statistics regularly Run UPDATE STATISTICS after modifying partitions to maintain query performance.

-Secure archived partitions Restrict access to read-only filegroups using Security Manager or SQL Editor:
+Secure archived partitions Restrict access to read-only filegroups by using Security Manager or SQL Editor:

 GRANT SELECT ON SCHEMA :: <schema_name> TO <role_name>;

-Use aligned indexes Ensure indexes are partitioned with the same scheme as the table to avoid performance issues.
+Use aligned indexes Partition indexes by using the same partition scheme as the table to avoid performance issues.

-Plan storage allocation Allocate sufficient disk space for new partitions and monitor growth.
+Plan storage allocation Allocate sufficient disk space for new partitions and monitor partition growth.

-Avoid over-partitioning Avoid using too many partitions, as they can increase overhead; use manageable ranges such as yearly or monthly.
+Avoid over-partitioning Avoid creating too many partitions because they can increase overhead.
+Use manageable ranges, such as monthly or yearly partitions.

 Test backup restoration Periodically restore archived filegroups to verify recoverability.

-Log partition operations Enable logging in SQL Server Agent to track partitioning tasks.
+Log partition operations Enable SQL Server Agent logging to track partition maintenance tasks.

-Optimize query performance Use filtered indexes on active partitions for frequently queried data.
+Optimize query performance Create filtered indexes on active partitions for frequently queried data.

-Validate data integrity After switching partitions, verify data with Data Compare.
+Validate data integrity After switching partitions, verify the data using Data Compare.

 Use AI for automation Use the AI Assistant in dbForge Studio to optimize partitioning scripts.